Best Shops For Buying A Dirndl In Vienna

-You won’t need ‘Sound of Music’ fan communities to air your dirndl on your hometurf.
-Go for a contemporary or a really simple traditional model.
-The best contemporary dirndls have a fashionable Fifties retro look.
+Luckily you won’t need ‘Sound of Music’ fan communities to air your dirndl on your hometurf.
+Instead, go for a contemporary or a really simple traditional model.
+In fact, the best contemporary dirndls have a fashionable Fifties retro look.
 Watch out for dirndl dresses with a detachable apron.

 Other non-Austrian owners of dirndl dresses: Marlene Dietrich, Elisabeth Taylor, Princess Caroline of Monaco, and Katie Perry.

 How Much Does A Dirndl Cost?